SQL Server SPNs and Kerberos: A Practical, End-to-End Guide — 2026 Update

 setspn -S MSSQLSvc/sql01.contoso.com:1433 CONTOSO\sqlsvc

-# -S checks for duplicates before adding.
-Use -A on very old systems.
+# -S checks for duplicates before adding

 # Find duplicates across the forest